dzackgarza/qual-wiki/30_Complex Analysis/999_Quals/005 Convergence and Limits of Functions.md

 # Convergence of Functions

-## Exercises

-- Show that a uniform limit of continuous functions is continuous. #work

 ## Fall 2021 #4 #work
 Prove that the sequence $\left(1+\frac{z}{n}\right)^{n}$ converges uniformly to $e^{z}$ on compact subsets of $\mathbb{C}$.